speechly/speechly/libraries/browser-client/docs/interfaces/speechly.Word.md

 • **endTimestamp**: `number`

-End timestamp of the word within the audio of the context.
+End timestamp of the word from start of the audio stream.

 ___